Engineers Museum: Kiviniemi bridge

-During the Winter War the Finns explored the bridge.
+During the Winter War, the Finns blew up the bridge.
 The Soviets built another bridge from steel after the Moscow Peace Treaty of 1940 in the inter-war period.
-Before the advancing Finnish troops reached the bridge, the Soviet troops explored the bridge in the beginning of the Continuation War in 1941.
+Before the advancing Finnish troops reached the bridge, the Soviet troops blew up the bridge in the beginning of the Continuation War in 1941.
 The Finns built a railway bridge from steel, which was destroyed in 1944.
 Now there is a Soviet made bridge made of steel crossing Vuoksi.

-Front- and backyard
+Front yard and backyard

-There is a Sturmgeschütz III Ausf.
-G on the frontyard of the museum, On the backyard there are several aluminic assault boats, KrAZ lorry with and without a pontoon bridge equipment.
-The heaviest vehicle is a T-72 main battle tank with a mine plough.
+There was a Sturmgeschütz III Ausf.
+G on the frontyard of the museum.
+On the backyard there were several aluminic assault boats, KrAZ lorry with and without a pontoon bridge equipment.
+The heaviest vehicle was a T-72 main battle tank with a mine plough.

 Collections

-There are about 3 700 collectibles in the museum.
+There were about 3,700 collectibles in the museum.